SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 Synthesizing the feedback reveals a clear tension between **automation** and **agency**.
 All three experts rejected the idea of a fully autonomous AI composer.
 Instead, they desire a **Co-Creative Assistant**.

-**Control is Paramount:** Users want to tweak the output.
-As the songwriter participant noted, the ability to regenerate harmonies or edit chord notations is essential.
-This finding aligns with research showing that users prefer AI systems that provide control and interpretability rather than "black box" generation (Tchemeube et al., 2024).
+**Control is Everything:** Everyone wanted to be able to tweak things.
+The songwriter said being able to regenerate or edit harmonies was essential.
+People don't want a black box—they want to understand and control what's happening (Tchemeube et al., 2024).

-**Context Awareness:** The current algorithm applies classical rules universally.
-However, the educator's need for Mariachi styles and the professional violinist's need for wedding gigs suggest that the system needs "Genre Modes" that adjust the voice-leading rules (e.g., allowing parallel thirds in Mariachi, or more contemporary harmonic progressions for pop songs).
+**One Size Doesn't Fit All:** We're applying classical rules to everything, but that doesn't work for Mariachi or pop songs.
+We need genre modes that adjust the rules—maybe allow parallel thirds in some styles, or use different chord progressions for contemporary music.

-**Trust and Interpretability:** The "weird" harmonies detected by the songwriter participant suggest that the system's strict adherence to vertical chord construction sometimes compromises the horizontal melodic line.
-This reflects the theoretical challenge of prioritizing vertical sonority vs. horizontal counterpoint.
-The deterministic, rule-based approach helps build trust, but users need more visibility into why certain harmonic choices were made.

-**Educational Value:** The educator's framing of the tool as a "gateway" highlights an important use case: the tool can lower barriers to entry for students learning composition, but it must be designed to support learning rather than replace it.
-This requires careful consideration of how the tool is presented and used in educational contexts.

-**Use Case Differentiation:** The feedback reveals distinct use cases:
-- **Rapid Prototyping for Gigs:** Speed and basic functionality are more important than perfection (professional violinist)
-- **Creative Inspiration:** Overcoming writer's block and exploring harmonic possibilities (songwriter)
-- **Educational Gateway:** Introducing students to composition concepts without requiring extensive theory training (educator)

-These use cases require different feature sets and design approaches, suggesting that future development should consider user personas and use-case-specific workflows.
+**Trust Through Transparency:** When harmonies sounded "weird," it was usually because we prioritized vertical chord correctness over horizontal melodic flow.
+Our rule-based approach helps people trust the system, but they also need to see why we made certain choices.

+**Education vs. Cheating:** The educator saw this as a "gateway" for students, which is great, but we need to make sure it supports learning rather than replacing it.
+That means clear guidelines and maybe an educational mode that explains what's happening.

+**Different People, Different Needs:** We found three main use cases: gigging musicians who need speed over perfection, songwriters looking for inspiration, and educators introducing students to composition.
+Each group needs different features, so we should build for specific workflows rather than trying to be everything to everyone.

 ---